Practical approaches to run cheap and effective research into what your users are really doing.

 Here’s what you should include in a comprehensive yet light user testing report, that is easy for clients and team members to consume.

-Where I explain why A/B testing may not be right for your website and why it's probably better to focus your efforts elsewhere.
+Where I explain why A/B testing is probably not right for your small website and why it’s probably better to focus your efforts elsewhere.

 I recently had a bad experience as a user being interviewed.
 It made me appreciate the simple things you can do to make this experience run smoothly.